-How Many Websites Use Java?
+How Many Websites Still Use Java in 2019?

 With that sort of attitude to protection, the most effective security for your computer would be to uninstall Java completely if you don’t need it – but do you?

-However, 82% of visitors to TechLogon have it enabled in their browser – and the global average is similar.
-It is this ubiquity that makes it such a popular target for malware.
+However, 15% of our visitors at TechLogon still have it enabled in their browser – and the global average is similar.
+It is this popularity that still makes Java a target for malware.